 The mining industry is intensely competitive in all of its phases and the Company will compete with many companies possessing greater financial and technical resources than itself.
 Competition in the base and precious metals mining industry is primarily for: mineral-rich properties which can be developed and produced economically; the technical expertise to find, develop, and operate such properties; the labour to operate the properties, and; the capital for the purpose of funding such properties.
 Many competitors not only explore for and mine precious metals, but also conduct refining and marketing operations on a worldwide basis.
 Such competition may result in the Company being unable to acquire desired properties (due to the auction process involved in property acquisition), to recruit or retain qualified employees or to obtain the capital necessary to fund its operations and develop its properties.
-Existing or future competition and success in the future.
-An inability to obtain the capital necessary to fund its operations and develop its properties under the option agreements pursuant to which it holds its interest in the properties.
+Existing or future competition in the mining industry could materially adversely affect the Company's prospects for mineral exploration and success in the future.
+An inability to obtain the capital necessary to fund its operations and develop its properties may cause the Company to not satisfy the requirements under the option agreements pursuant to which it holds its interest in the properties.
 Further, increased competition can result in increased costs and lower prices for metal and minerals produced and reduced profitability.
 Consequently, the revenues of the Company, its operations and financial condition could be materially adversely affected.